togostanza/metastanza/stanzas/breadcrumbs/README.md

 ### Copying current path

-The path to current node can be copied in clipboard by right clicking in any point on this stanza and selecting `Copy path` context menu.
+The path to current node can be copied in clipboard by clicking the ⧉ button

 ### Coupling with another stanza